City council committee to probe allegations raised by Redwood Foundation

 Khoury said she needed time to research if the council has the legal authority to investigate a member.

-Donita Thompson, a member of the Redwood Foundation read a list of concerns to the council members including police department discrimination against the organization and false statements made by Councilman Joe Newman.
+Donita Thompson, a member of the Redwood Foundation, read a list of concerns to the council members including police department discrimination against the organization and false statements made by Newman.

 Newman previously said he visited the festival on the three days and always wore a mask.
 He said most festival attendees did not wear a mask.